The Many Benefits of Cat Ownership

 - Cats can boost your mental health – Many studies have linked cat ownership with lower levels of depression among humans.
 Regardless of how independent a cat is, owning one can significantly reduce feelings of loneliness and help cat owners cope with life’s hardships.

-- They fit into smaller spaces – Compared to dogs and other higher maintenance pets, cats are fairly easy to care for and don’t require large amounts of space.
+- They fit into smaller spaces – Cats are fairly easy to care for and don’t require large amounts of space.
 Apartment dwellers and people without outdoor spaces are able to enjoy cat ownership indoors, while still providing for a cat’s needs.

-- Cats are quiet – Cats don’t make noise like dogs, which makes them ideal for apartment and condominium dwellers or people living in spaces with shared walls.
+- Cats are quiet – Cats don’t make noise like dogs.
+This makes them ideal for apartment and condominium dwellers.

-- They don’t need walks – Because they don’t require daily walks (although they can be leash trained!), cats make especially good pets for people with limited mobility or time.
+- They don’t need walks – Cats don’t require daily walks (although they can be leash trained!)
+They make especially good pets for people with limited mobility or time.
 Anyone can enjoy playing with or hanging out with a cat, no walking or running required!

 - Are easier on food and waste – Cats eat less (which helps the budget) and produce less waste that larger pets.
 Their waste is also easier to manage by being contained to a small indoor space (litter box).

-- They’re naturals at rodent control – Cats by nature love to hunt and can be very helpful at keeping mice and other small rodents under control in your household.
+- They’re naturals at rodent control – Cats are natural hunters.
+This can be very helpful in controlling mice and other small rodents within your household.

 Helping them Thrive